Matteoo98/JustMeet/README.md

 * Google Chart Diagrams
 * Please refer to this link if you want to change the diagrams : https://developers.google.com/chart/interactive/docs/gallery?hl=it

-## Contributing

-Please read [CONTRIBUTING.md](https://gist.github.com/PurpleBooth/b24679402957c63ec426) for details on our code of conduct, and the process for submitting pull requests to us.

-## Versioning

-We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/your/project/tags).

 ## Authors

 * **Matteo Molteni**
 * **Mattia Romagnoli**

-## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

-## Acknowledgments

-* Hat tip to anyone whose code was used
-* Inspiration